albasyir/albasyir/README.md

 like Vue Components, Vue Router, Vuex, Request API and then I already <b>know about make good peformance on MySQL</b>.

-Simple man and keep deep learning.
+Think simple, but not simpler and keep deep learning.